-Sudan’s recent outbreak of measles is not caused by lack of immunization efforts.
-In April 2015, UNICEF launched an immunization campaign to first vaccinate children in the highest risk states, and then expanding into other areas identified to be at risk.
+Sudan’s recent outbreak of measles is not caused by a lack of immunization efforts.
+In April 2015, UNICEF launched an immunization campaign to first vaccinate children in the highest risk states and then expanding into other areas identified to be at risk.

 Children are the most at risk for contracting measles; children who are malnourished are even more vulnerable.
 For malnourished children, measles can cause serious health complications including blindness, ear infections, pneumonia, and severe diarrhea.

 “In Sudan, some 36 percent of children are stunted and the country has one of the highest levels of malnutrition in Africa.
 Of the total number of reported measles cases in Sudan, 69 percent are below 15 years of age, including 52 percent under the age of five.”
 A large portion of the children in Sudan is at risk to contract measles.

 With the dispute over border territory around the South Kordofan region, the region has struggled to see vital humanitarian aid that is a crucial lifeline.
 Since 2011, the region has not seen food and medical supplies.

 For the partners of Gavi, the Vaccine Alliance, there are few options left to deliver the much-needed vaccines.
 UNICEF and the World Health Organization have put their support behind the efforts of the Ministry of Health.